m0n0ph1/IAT-Hooking-Revisited/README.md

 # IAT-Hooking-Revisited
-Introduction

 Import address table (IAT) hooking is a well documented technique for intercepting calls to imported functions.
 However, most methods rely on suspicious API functions and leave several easy to identify artifacts.
 This paper explores different ways IAT hooking can be employed while circumventing common detection mechanisms.

-The Traditional Way
+#The Traditional Way

 IAT hooking is usually achieved via DLL injection.
 When the DLL containing the hooking code is injected into the target process, it is given access to the process’s memory.
 From there it can rewrite the IAT entries, pointing them to handlers within the DLL.
 While this works, it is easy to detect.
 Depending on the approach taken several different types of artifacts can be left behind such as registry keys in the hive or threads and modules in memory.
 Complicating matters further, the address of the handler points to the injected module rather than the module exporting the original function.

 These traces do not bode well for covert activities.
 Modified IAT entries are easy to detect by verifying that every entry in in the table points to the appropriate module (or at least to a windows system module).
 Any malicious modules, once identified, can easily be dumped from memory for further analysis.

-A Different Approach
+#A Different Approach

 Many pitfalls of the DLL injection approach can be avoided by doing away with DLL injection altogether.
 This can be accomplished by interacting with the target process solely using OpenProcess, NtQueryInformationProcess, ReadProcessMemory, and WriteProcessMemory.
 While this is quite a bit more work there are a few significant payoffs:
 Fewer artifacts (no DLLs written to the harddrive, no DLLs in memory, no threads owned by other processes etc).